Strategic. Extensive. Customized. Integrated.

 You and a small group of your classmates will be placed with an upper class peer advisor and two alumni mentors to help you navigate through your 1L year and beyond.
 We believe that our alumni have valuable information to offer 1Ls about how to succeed in law school no matter where they work or what they do.
 In addition to the formal mentoring program, you have access to our alumni database, where you can search for attorneys, by legal field and geographic area, who are willing to meet with you.
 You have opportunities to participate in a mentor program during your first, second, and last year(s) of law school.

-Your Personal Career Plan
+Your Custom Career Plan

 You will meet with staff from the Career and Professional Development Office, faculty, and alumni to further develop your career and curricular plan.
 This team approach ensures that you get the academic and career support you need as you complete your first year of law school.
 Your team will evaluate ways to enhance your legal experience and skills, networking opportunities, and job search.